casangi/casadocs/docs/api/casaconfig.rst

 **Note:** all path configuration values are expanded using expanduser and abspath.

 The following parameters can be set in a configuration file.
 Many of these parameters can be set or ignored through the casashell command line options.
 The default values are also shown here.

 - *datapath*                 : list of paths where CASA should search for data subdirectories.
 Default [*measurespath*].
 - *measurespath*             : location of required measures data, takes precedence over any measures data also present in datapath.
 Default "~/.casa/data".
+- "measures_site"            : a URL or list of URLs to use for measures tar files.
+See measures_available for more detail.
+Default ["https://www.astron.nl/iers/", "https://go.nrao.edu/iers/"]
 - *measures_auto_update*     : when True, casatools uses **measures_update()** to update the measures data as necessary when casatools starts.
 See **measures_update()** for additional details.
 Default True.
 - *data_auto_update*         : when True, casatools uses **data_update()** followed by **measures_update()** to update the reference **AND** measures data.
 See **data_update()** and **measures_update()** for additional details.
 Default True.
+- "measures_update_interval" : the interval, in days, that an installed measures data is considered to be recent and not updated.
+Default 1.
+- "data_update_interval"     : the interval, in days, that an installed casarundata is considered to be recent and not updated.
+Default 1.
+- "measures_site_interval"   : a measures site is considered out of date if the newest tar file is older than this value, in days.
+Default 2.
 - *startupfile*              : path to a python script used at startup by casashell when present.
 Default "~/.casa/startup.py".
 - *cachedir*                 : location of the directory where ipython writes information (history, etc), also the location of the rc file used by the casaviewer.
 Default "~/.casa".
 - *logfile*                  : log file path/name.
 Default "casa-yyyymmdd-hhmmss.log".
 Note that this default value is set using gmtime() from the time module on import of config.
 - *nologfile*                : do not create a log file when True, default False.
 If *nologfile* is True, then any *logfile* value is ignored and there is no log file.
 - *log2term*                 : print log output to terminal when True (in addition to any logfile and CASA logger), default False.
 - *nologger*                 : do not start the CASA logger GUI when True, default False.
 - *nogui*                    : avoid starting GUI tools when True, default False.
 If *nogui* is True then the CASA logger is not started even if *nologger* is False.
 - *colors*                   : the IPython prompt color scheme.
 Must be one of "Neutral", "NoColor", "Linux" or "LightBG", default "Neutral".
 If an invalid color is given a warning message is shown but CASA continues using the default color.
 - *agg*                      : startup without a graphical backend if True, default False.
 - *pipeline*                 : attempt to load the pipeline modules and set other options appropriate for pipeline use if True, default False.
 When *pipeline* is True then *agg* will be assumed to be True even if *agg* is set to False here or on the command line.
 - *iplog*                    : create and use an IPython log if True, default False.
 - *iplogfile*                : IPython log file path/name, used only when iplog is True.
 Default "ipython-yyyymmdd-hhmmss.log".
 Note that this default value is set using gmtime() from the time module on import of config.
 - *user_site*                : include the user's local site-packages in the python path if True.
 Normally these should be excluded to avoid potential conflicts with CASA modules.
 Default False.
+- "casaconfig_verbose"       : verbosity level for casaconfig, 0 is None, 1 is logger, 2 is logger and print. error messages are always logged and printed.
+Default 1.

 **Note:** The auto update parameters are used during casatools initialization.